deanhiller/webpieces/webserver/README.md

 #### TODO:
 * add test for ${client.name}$ client=null and ${client?.name}$ client=null and ${optional(client).name}$ client null and ${optional(client)?.name}$ and for ${entity.user}$ token and ${entity?.user}$ AND add links from documentation and test ${_variable}$ and escaping and such
-* MAN, revisit controller not passing in his thing EVEN if that thing is null!!!  perhaps capture the keys as strings at the very least!!  ie. my controller passed in ("user", account) instead of "account" and there was nothing to tell me anything went wrong so it takes longer to figure out(ick ick ick)
 * add test for %{..}% to set var and %{..}% to print var to verify it is there so groovy implant is working
 * rewire redirects so port stuff is done OUTSIDE the router so we no longer need funky callbacks.  (ie. I made a mistake there that we can fix by providing all the info from the router to the webserver and webserver knows the ports)
 * add test for java enum and list select and multiselect